 I use encouragement and patience during every lesson but most especially in a SEN classroom.
 I work closely with every student, providing the individualised support and praise they require.
 I also make sure to include the family in planning and review and stay connected with them and specialist agencies involved, to develop and encourage the success of each student, both inside and outside the lessons.
 I have enjoyed and truly appreciate everything I have learnt from each child and each family with whom I have been fortunate to work.
 As well as providing sessions in person, I provide online live teaching sessions using a range of different platforms from Skype Zoom, IMO, Google classroom and WizIQ.

-Foundation English and Maths, Key Stage 3 in (Literacy) English, Maths (numeracy), Functional skills in English and Maths, History, Citizenship/PSHE and RE.
-A ‘level -Sociology, Business, Psychology and Health & Social care, Employability/ Life / Foundation skills, Language acquisition, Study skills, revision techniques and homework support.
+Foundation English and Maths, Business, Key Stage 3 in (Literacy) English, Maths (numeracy), Functional skills in English and Maths, History, Citizenship/PSHE and RE.
+A ‘level -Sociology, Psychology and Health & Social care, Employability/ Life / Foundation skills, Language acquisition, Study skills, revision techniques and homework support.
 GCSE BTEC Levels 1-4 - Health & Social care.
-My experience working with students with autism: